What is the National Minimum Wage?

 |Apprentice rate – payable to all apprentices under the age of 19 and to any apprentice in the first year of their apprenticeship, regardless of age||£3.50||£3.70|

-The government will has aligned align the dates on which both the National Minimum Wage and National Living Wage cycles change so that both rates are amended into April in each year.
-This took has taken effect from April 2017.
+The government has aligned the dates on which both the National Minimum Wage and National Living Wage cycles change so that both rates are amended into April in each year.
+This took effect from April 2017.

 The NMW rules are straightforward where you are paid on an hourly basis for a set number of hours each week or month.
 The rules are more complex where you are paid per task you perform or piece of work you do (known as ‘piece work’).
 You must be paid either at least the NMW for every hour worked or on the basis of a ‘fair rate’ for each task or piece of work you do.